-In week 4 of pregnancy, the baby is a tiny little ball of cells.
-Here, we tell you what signs of pregnancy might appear and why you should take particular care of yourself now.
+In the 4th week of pregnancy, the baby is a tiny little ball of cells.
+Read on to discover the signs of pregnancy that may now occur and why you should really look after yourself at this stage.

-The tiny ball of cells, also called a blastocyst, burrows deeper into the uterus.
-The yolk sac, amniotic cavity, and placenta begin to develop.
-The placenta supplies the baby with oxygen and nutrients while simultaneously removing metabolic waste.
+The little ball of cells, known as a blastocyst, buries itself deeper into the uterus.
+The yolk sac, amniotic sac and placenta develop.
+The baby is supplied with oxygen and nutrients through the placenta, which also removes the metabolic residues.

-Your baby is still microscopically small: it is the size of a poppy seed.
+The baby is still microscopically small – about the size of a poppy seed.

-The pregnancy hormone HCG (human chorionic gonadotropin) is being produced.
-Among other things, it ensures that the mucous membrane remains well intact, and that no menstrual bleeding takes place.
+The pregnancy hormone HCG (human chorionic gonadotropin) is produced.
+This ensures that the mucous membrane remains nicely intact, and no further menstrual bleeding is possible.

-If everything goes according to plan, the cells of the blastocyst will start to specialize.
-However, at this time an ultrasound would only show the amniotic cavity as a shadow.
+If all goes well, the miracle of life continues in its wonderful way.
+The cells of the blastocyst are already starting to specialise.
+However, an ultrasound will still only show the amniotic cavity as a shadow.

-Although you may still feel "quite normal", you are currently in a very delicate phase of pregnancy.
-It is therefore important to take special care of yourself: Protect yourself from infections by maintaining good hygiene, avoid unnecessary stress, get plenty of sleep, and eat a healthy diet.
+Even though you might still be feeling "quite normal", you have entered a very delicate phase of your pregnancy.
+You need to take especially good care of yourself: protect yourself against infection with good hygiene, avoid unnecessary stress, make sure you get enough sleep and eat healthily.

-The higher progesterone level causes a slight increase in temperature, the mammary glands become denser, and more fluid accumulates in the tissue – many women recognize this as signs that their period is imminent.
+The elevated progesterone level causes a slight temperature rise, the milk glands harden and more fluid collects in the tissue – many women recognise this as signs that their period is imminent.

-Painful breasts and very sensitive nipples are some of the most common first signs of pregnancy.
-Severe fatigue and a frequent urge to urinate may also indicate successful implantation.
+Painful breasts and very sensitive nipples are the first signs of pregnancy for some women.
+Severe fatigue and a frequent urge to urinate are other indicators of successful implantation.

-If you record your cycle by monitoring your temperature, you may find that the temperature peak lasts longer than usual.
+If you record your cycle by monitoring your temperature, you might notice that the temperature peak lasts longer than normal.
 If it exceeds 18 days, you can usually assume that you are pregnant.

-Early tests can now also indicate pregnancy by measuring the concentration of HCG in urine.
-Your HCG levels are particularly high in the morning, so it is best to take a test immediately after you get up.
-If the test doesn't show up as positive yet, this does not necessarily mean that you are not pregnant!
-The quality of the tests and your hormone production can fluctuate, so it is important to be patient.
+Even early tests can now indicate a pregnancy – these measure the HCG concentration in your urine.
+This is particularly high in the mornings, so you should ideally do a test as soon as you get up.
+If the test is negative, however, this does not necessarily mean that it hasn't worked.
+The quality of the tests and your hormone production can fluctuate, so there is only one thing for it: you will have to be patient!